aspose-total/Aspose.Total-Products/total/en/net/conversion/pps-to-ods/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert PPS to ODS via C# or Online App" h2=".NET API for PPS to ODS conversion without using Microsoft<sup>&reg;</sup> Excel or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for .NET is a comprehensive suite of APIs that enables developers to easily convert PPS files to ODS within any .NET, C#, ASP.NET and VB.NET application.
+This powerful suite of APIs provides a simple two-step process for converting PPS to ODS.

+The first step is to use Aspose.Slides for .NET to export the PPS file to HTML.
+This API provides a wide range of features for manipulating PowerPoint presentations, including the ability to export presentations to HTML.
+It also provides a range of features for manipulating the HTML output, such as setting the page size, page orientation, and page margins.

+The second step is to use Aspose.Cells for .NET to convert the HTML output to ODS.
+This powerful Spreadsheet Programming API provides a range of features for manipulating spreadsheets, including the ability to convert HTML to ODS.
+It also provides a range of features for manipulating the ODS output, such as setting the page size, page orientation, and page margins.

-By using [Aspose.Total for .NET](https://products.aspose.com/total/net/) you can convert PPS file to ODS within any .NET, C#, ASP.NET and VB.NET application in two simple steps.
-Firstly, by using [Aspose.Slides for .NET](https://products.aspose.com/slides/net/), you can export PPS to HTML.
-After that, by using [Aspose.Cells for .NET](https://products.aspose.com/cells/net/) Spreadsheet Programming API, you can convert HTML to ODS.
+By using Aspose.Total for .NET, developers can quickly and easily convert PPS files to ODS within any .NET, C#, ASP.NET and VB.NET application.
+This powerful suite of APIs provides a simple two-step process for converting PPS to ODS, making it an ideal solution for developers who need to quickly and easily convert PPS files to ODS.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}